schorschii/OCO-Server-Extensions/isc-dhcp-reservations/README.md

     },
     ```

-7. "ISC DHCP Reservations" is now visible at the end of the left sidebar in the web interface (if at least one server is defined in `ISC_DHCP_SERVER` and you have permission to it).
+7. "ISC DHCP Reservations" is now visible at the end of the left sidebar in the web interface.